-Tindora Fry or Dondakaya Fry is a healthy option to make as side for an Indian style meal.
+Tindora Fry, Dondakaya fry, Kovakkai Fry, or Ivy Gourd Fry is a healthy option to make as a side for an Indian style meal.
+Pair it with Dal Rice or Chapati for a healthy meal.
 Here is how to make it.

-Tindora or ivy gourd resembles a small baby cucumber and is a very popular vegetable in India.
-It goes well with a variety of Indian staples and it’s a great vegetable to incorporate in your diet as it is high in fibre, beta-carotenes and other essential nutrients.
+Dondakaya goes well with a variety of Indian staples and it’s a great vegetable to incorporate in your diet as it is high in fiber, beta-carotene, and other essential nutrients.

 It’s also popular in Indonesia and other Southeast Asian countries, and here in India it is commonly made with masala or added in sambar.